jarcane/wf/README.md

 `wf [options]`

-Reads stdin as a string, processes the word count, and outputs newline delimited rows containing first the word, then the number of times it appears.
+Reads stdin and outputs newline delimited rows containing each unique word and the number of times it appears, seperated by a space.

 Options:
 ```